 We all love to see spring and summer arriving.
 Temperatures rising and now we get to swim, or do we?
 What happened?
 The pool is green, slimy and completely disgusting.
 What is that smell?
-Algae!
+Pool algae!

 Phosphates get into your pool different ways and you won’t be able to stop them.
 They come from rain, air, landscapers spraying yards, farmers spraying fields and some pool and spa chemicals.
 When you buy inferior chemicals, this can add to your problems.
 I will cover inferior chemicals in another blog but we don’t recommend buying inferior chemicals online, at Lowe’s, Home Depot, Wal-mart, Redners etc. You are only asking for additional issues!

 If you need help with an algae bloom or pool chemistry please contact us.